 Just remember that it can take up to six weeks for app stores to update search results once new keywords have been chosen.
 Don’t give up on keywords too quickly.

-If you follow the advice we’ve shared so far, you should be able to achieve higher rankings in the Apple App Store and Google Play Store.
-But to really push your keyword optimization strategy into high gear, keep these three tips in mind:
+If you follow the advice we’ve shared so far, you should be able to achieve a higher app store keyword rank in the Apple App Store and Google Play Store.
+But to really push your ASO keyword optimization strategy into high gear, keep these three tips in mind:

 Nail Your App Store Page

 Both the Apple App Store and the Google Play Store take app performance into account when ranking search results.
 More specifically, the volume and velocity of first-time installs the app is getting.
 This means that a low-converting app probably won’t rank well.

 While keyword research is important, it’s only one facet of your app store page that needs to be tested and optimized.
 Make sure your icons, headlines, videos and images, and descriptions are on point as well.
 Doing so will improve search performance.

 People in different countries speak in different ways and search for different things.
 Because of this, a blind transfer of keywords from one language to another usually won’t work.
 Instead, do keyword research for other countries and adjust your app keyword optimization approach to fit.

 As we mentioned, app store keyword optimization is an ongoing process.
 You need to continually monitor your app’s search performance and adjust course when things change — and they will change due to new competitors, changing user search preferences, and many other factors.